billbuchanan/csn09112/week03_ns/labs/README.md

-Now setup your Ubuntu host for networking on the same private network, and so it will be able to connect to the Vyatta firewall using remote admin with the Telnet service:
+Now setup your Kali host on the DMZ for networking, and so it will be able to connect to the Vyatta firewall using remote admin with the Telnet service:

 ```
-sudo ifconfig eth11 172.16.x.7 netmask 255.255.255.0 up
+sudo ifconfig eth0 10.10.x.8 netmask 255.255.255.0 up
-sudo route add default gw 172.16.x.254
+sudo ip route add default via 10.10.y.254 dev eth0
 ```

-Now from Ubuntu, check the connectivity using ping to your local connection and the gateway:
+Now from Kali, check the connectivity using ping to your local connection and the gateway:

 Can you ping them: [Yes] [No]

-C	Configuring the firewall from Ubuntu
+# C	Configuring the firewall from Ubuntu
 Now we will configure the firewall by creating a file, and copying-and-pasting the config from the file to the firewall via a remote admin session with Telnet.

 First download the following config: